 Genetics, genomics, and biotechnology have preceded a transformation in the breeding strategy of plants.
 Techniques like molecular markers, genetic transformation, and genome editing help the breeders enhance the new breed of improved crop varieties with accuracy and at a faster rate.
 These technologies increase the rate, precision, and efficiency of breeding, which results in the early release of new cultivars.

-Various applications of plant breeding include:
+Various roles of plant breeding include:

 The objectives of plant breeding include improving the rates of crop production and also the quality in terms of taste, texture as well as nutritional value.
 These enhanced types can enable greater food production and better quality produce that help to enhance yields and meet producers’ as well as consumers’ expectations.